gwu-cs-sysprog/lectures/02/02_exercises.md

 ## Exercises

+### Stack Allocation

+An old interview question:

+> How can you write a function that determines if the execution stack grows upwards (from lower addresses to higher), or downwards?

+Write this function!

+### Understanding Memory Ownership

 Lets look at a simple key-value store that needs to learn to be more careful about memory.
 Above each function, we specify the ownership of pointers being passed -- either passing ownership, or borrowing the memory.
 The current implementations do *not* adhere to these specifications.